 The goal of the interleaver is to spread the data bytes from the same R-S block over time so that a long burst of noise or interference is necessary to encompass more than 10 data bytes and overrun the R-S error protection.
-Since the R-S code can correct up to 10 byte errors per block regardless of how many individual bit errors have occurred within each byte, it is advantageous to group consecutive symbols from the trellis decoder into bytes to get the best burst error performance.
+Experience with NTSC terrestrial broadcasts has shown that impulse noise is often clustered in 120 Hz power line bands.